ANijat/PrintNumbers/README.md

 linux
 amd64
 ```
-For build you need execute given command.
+To build an executable you need to run the given command
 ```shell
 $ go build -o path-to-binary
 ```